Large Powers asymptotics, Khinchin families and Lagrangian distributions: Introduction

+As discussed in Section \ref{section:large powers}, the combination of these two tools give rise to Hayman's coefficient formulas.
+These formulas are then used in Sections \ref{section:k comp n}, \ref{section:k=o(n)}, \ref{section:n=o(k)} and \ref{section:coef h psi^n} to obtain large powers (as $n\to \infty$) asymptotic results, which depend upon the behaviour of the coefficient index $k$ relative to the large power $n$.

-We also cast in this framework the asymptotic formula due to Otter, \cite{Otter} and Meir-Moon, \cite{MeirMoonOld} for the coefficients of the solutions of Lagrange equations when the data power series has nonnegative coefficients.
-The proof of the Otter-Meir-Moon Theorem is the content of Section \ref{section:meir-moon}.
+In Section \ref{section:meir-moon} we cast in the present framework of Local Central Limits and Khinchin families the asymptotic formula due to Otter, \cite{Otter} and Meir-Moon, \cite{MeirMoonOld} for \textit{the coefficients of the solutions of Lagrange equations}, when the data power series has nonnegative coefficients.
+The proof presented in Section \ref{section:meir-moon} of the Otter-Meir-Moon Theorem includes a limit case due to Janson and proved in \cite[Appendix]{Janson} by quite a different method; see also \cite[Chapter 3]{Drmota} and also \cite[Section 2.3.1]{Minami}.